kevin85421/LeetCode/Top_Interview_Questions/Array/Array.md

 # Array
 ## Q1: Remove Duplicates from Sorted Array
 *   My Solution is good enough
+*   Logic: Find the first elements with the same value
 ## Q2: Best Time to Buy and Sell Stock II
 ###  My Solution
 *   Flow